Many common illnesses are best treated at home - with the advice of a pharmacist

 The NHS accepts responsibility for supplying ongoing medication for temporary periods abroad of up to three months.
 If a person is going to be abroad for more than three months then only a sufficient supply of their regular medication should be provided to enable them to get to the destination and find an alternative supply.
 NHS prescriptions must never be obtained by relatives or friends on behalf of patients who are currently abroad, irrespective of such factors as owning a house in the UK or paying UK taxes.
 Patients are responsible for ensuring that any drugs they take into a country conform to local laws.

 Please note that your medication must be reviewed at regular intervals.
 The date of your next review will be shown on your prescription.
-Your review can be carried out by a doctor or a nurse (the reception staff will advise you which).
+Your review can be carried out by a doctor or another appropriately qualified healthcare professional, such as a Practice Nurse or Clinical Pharmacist (the reception staff will advise you which).
 If your review becomes overdue there may be a delay in issuing your medication although we will never withhold it.

 You will be unable to request medication online until your review has been done.
 Should you need your medication issuing before your review is booked please contact the Surgery and we can request the issue for you.

 Not Registered for Online Services?

 In England, around 90% of prescription items are dispensed free.
 This includes exemptions from charging for those on low incomes, such as:

 - those on specific benefits or through the NHS Low Income Scheme

 - More information is available at NHS Choices